aniljaiswal/grain-ops/README.md

     3. Insert your own Google Maps API key in development.rb

 * Database creation
+    1. Run `rails db:migrate`

 * Database initialization
+    1. Run `rails db:seed` to initialize the database with 5 addresses given in the problem

 * How to run the test suite